ManyTinyThings/ManyTinyThingsWeb/heat.markdown

 Here I show the total energy, which is what you get by adding up the energy of each particle.

 Balls knocking each other around is actually a pretty good model of how the world works at the atomic level.
-One big difference: there is no friction.
+One big difference: _there is no friction_.
+Lower the friction of the system below and see what happens.

 <script>
     createSimulation({
         visualizations: ["energy"],
+        controls: ["friction"],
         particleGenerator: billiardsParticleGenerator,
         parameters: {
             particleCount: 11,